 - a.
-Supervised feedback-oriented labs during which you will be observing, practicing, and role-playing a variety of assessment procedures and assessing volunteer children and parents at the University. - b.
-Possibly an observation of one assessment of a family and child through the Neuropsychiatry Service at the Child Development Center.1
+Supervised feedback-oriented labs during which you will be observing, practicing, and roleplaying a variety of assessment procedures and assessing volunteer children and parents at the University. - b.
+An observation experience to be arranged through Alberta Health Services

 The philosophy of this child-focused lab/practicum experience follows from the view that the best initial foundation upon which to build your assessment skills is one that involves: